jasonflorentino/jasonflorentino/README.md

 **I'm also a career-changer, self-taught programmer, bootcamp grad, and a computer science enthusiast.**

 💼 &nbsp;I'm currently working as a Software Engineer at Drop.
-Previously, I was a teaching assistant for [BrainStation's](https://brainstation.io/) full-stack bootcamp.
+🍎 &nbsp;Previously, I was a teaching assistant for [BrainStation's](https://brainstation.io/) full-stack bootcamp.
 🔭 &nbsp;I like to follow my nose – endlessly curious about various aspects of systems, software, programming, the web, and CS.
 🖼 &nbsp;Fun fact: I used to be an ad agency art director, and have worked on national campaigns for brands like KFC and LG.
 🎸 &nbsp;When I'm not coding: I love listening to & playing music, making photographs, watching RPDR & TNG.